Skip to main content

 Key points to learn about latent fire safety defects

-Duty to Build Properly – If a builder, architect, or developer is working on a new building, they must ensure it is done in a workmanlike way and with proper materials so that it is safe for people to live in.
+Duty to build properly – If a builder, architect, or developer is working on a new building, they must ensure it is done in a workmanlike way and with proper materials so that it is safe for people to live in.

-Landlord’s Responsibility for Repairs – If a landlord is responsible for maintaining or repairing a property (e.g., under a lease agreement), they must make sure it is kept reasonably safe for tenants and visitors.
+Landlord’s responsibility for repairs – If a landlord is responsible for maintaining or repairing a property (e.g., under a lease agreement), they must make sure it is kept reasonably safe for tenants and visitors.

-Who Can Claim? – If a property is poorly built or maintained and it causes injury or damage, tenants, homeowners, or visitors can take legal action against those responsible.
+Who can claim? – If a property is poorly built or maintained and it causes injury or damage, tenants, homeowners, or visitors can take legal action against those responsible.

 Don’t ignore latent fire safety defects